 The leakage performance of this headset is excellent.
 There's very low leakage overall except for a bit of leakage in the treble range.
 If you're taking calls in an office setting, your audio shouldn't be noticeable to others around you unless you have your audio at a high volume.

 This headset has a boom mic with an attachable windscreen.

-The noise handling performance of the microphone is only alright.
+The microphone's noise handling performance is only alright.
 Although the boom microphone sits close to your mouth, it has trouble separating your voice from background noise, especially in loud settings like a train station.
 If you want a Bluetooth headset with much better noise handling, check out the Plantronics Voyager 5200 Bluetooth Headset.

 The Jabra Steel has a disappointing battery performance.
-While its 6.3-hour battery life seems mediocre for headphones, it should be more than enough for your workday.
-Unlike listening to music, it's likely that you'll take breaks between phone calls, and when you do, this headset goes into standby mode when not in use, helping save battery life.
+While its 6.3-hour battery life seems mediocre, it should be more than enough for your workday.
+Unlike listening to music, you'll likely take breaks between phone calls, and when you do, this headset goes into standby mode when not in use, helping save battery life.

 This headset has a poor companion app.
-The Jabra Assist app allows you to change the settings for readout notifications such as when you get a text message but that's about it; it doesn't even display your battery level.
+The Jabra Assist app allows you to change the settings for readout notifications, like when you get a text message, but that's about it; it doesn't even display your battery level.

 This headset has excellent Bluetooth connectivity.
 You can pair this headset with up to two different devices or connect it to an NFC-enabled device.
 It has high latency on PC, iOS, and Android while streaming YouTube videos.
 However, other apps seem to compensate for this differently, so your mileage may vary.